MeoMunDep/Tabizoo/Tabizoo/readme.md

 💡 Usage:

 > You need to `cd` to the file after extract it
-> To run the bot, use the following command: `node 1`
+> To run the bot, use the following command: `cd tabizoo-main/tabi; node meomundep`

 🎇Enjoy!